guiambros-public/p5-best-places/README.md

 * If the data file can't be loaded, it displays an error message, asking to try again later
 * If Foursquare's API is not available, it simply shows the default marker and no infowindow with tips
 * If Google Maps is not available, it won't show the map, but the user can still browse and search for venues
+* External network connectivity is monitored using Offline.js, and pinging an external URL every 10s

 ## Source Data